14. Seismic Facies Identification

-This lab covers a challenging task: The identification of seismic facies through machine learning.
-We’ll use the data of the Seismic Facies Identification Challenge which is already preprocessed and can be used with little effort to apply our knowledge on efficient ML.
-Note, that having carefully preprocessed data is a luxury we typically don’t have when working with experimental scientific data.
+This lab covers a challenging task: Seismic facies identification using machine learning.
+We’ll use data from the Seismic Facies Identification Challenge which is already preprocessed and can be used with little effort to apply our knowledge of efficient ML.
+Note that having carefully preprocessed data is a luxury we don’t typically have when working with experimental scientific data.

 Our task is to classify volumetric stacked seismic data.
-Classifying means that we have to decide what type of geologic description applies to a specific underground point.
-Stacked seismic data typically consist of the inline dimensions, the crossline dimension and a depth or time dimension.
-Further information is, e.g., available in the chapter Introduction to 3-D seismic exploration of the Society of Exploration Geophysicists wiki.
-In essence the seismic waves are reflected or manipulated at material interfaces.
-These effects are visible in the stacked seismic data which allows us to infer respective underground material properties.
-In our dataset, a team of interpreters closely looked at the seismic data and labeled it for us.
-Thus, we can learn from this labeled data and “interpret” seismic data on our own without years of training.
+Classification means that we have to decide what type of geological description applies to a given subsurface point.
+Stacked seismic data typically consists of an inline dimension, a crossline dimension, and a depth or time dimension.
+For more information, see the Introduction to 3-D seismic exploration section of the Society of Exploration Geophysicists wiki.
+In essence, seismic waves are reflected or manipulated at material interfaces.
+These effects are visible in the stacked seismic data which allows us to infer the corresponding subsurface material properties.
+In our dataset, a team of interpreters looked closely at the seismic data and labeled it for us.
+This allows us to learn from the labeled data and “interpret” seismic data on our own without years of training.

-Keep in mind that we heavily depend on the interpreters doing a good job.
-No matter the quality of the data-driven ML method itself, we will not be able to outperform the interpreters in quality or correct errors.
-For this we would have to go another route.
-However, we are able to automate the interpretation job and presumably do it much faster.
-For example, assume that an interpreter labeled a small section of a dataset for us.
-Here, the ML-driven approach developed in this lab might allow us to interpret the rest of the dataset automatically.
+Keep in mind that we rely heavily on the interpreters to do a good job.
+Regardless of the quality of the data-driven ML method itself, we will not be able to outperform the interpreters in quality or correct errors.
+We would have to go a different way to do that.
+However, we can automate the interpreter’s work and probably do it much faster.
+For example, suppose an interpreter has labeled a small portion of a dataset for us.
+The ML-driven approach developed in this lab could allow us to automatically interpret the rest of the dataset.

 ../_images/seismic_facies_combined.png

-Fig. 13.1.1 Illustration of the seismic data of the Seismic Facies Identification Challenge.
+Fig. 14.1.1 Illustration of seismic data from the Seismic Facies Identification Challenge.

-The dataset is available in the class’s cloud directory seismic/data.
-Provided is the labeled data, i.e., files data_train.npz and labels_train.npz, which we use for training.
-Further two unlabeled files, i.e., files data_test_1.npz and data_test_2.npz, are available which were used in the first and second round of the challenge respectively.
+The dataset is available in the cloud directory seismic/data of the class.
+It contains the labeled data, i.e. the files data_train.npz and labels_train.npz, which we use for training.
+There are also two unlabeled files, data_test_1.npz and data_test_2.npz, which were used in the first and second round of the challenge respectively.

-Table 13.1.1 Overview of the Seismic Facies Identification Challenge’s data.
+Table 14.1.1 Overview of the Seismic Facies Identification Challenge data.

 File